 - Nickel Metal Hydride (NiMH)

 Have better energy density so its energy to mass ratio is higher than NiCd, and are not affected much with a memory problem.
 However, the batteries have problems with working on very hi or very low temperatures and are not suitable for spacecraft.

 - Nickel-hydrogen (NiH2)

 Combination of batteries and fuel cell.
 The batteries have high cyclic stability (over 5000 cycles).
 Are resistant to deep discharge and overcharge.
 Very popular on aerospace applications and for GEO and LEO missions.

-The most universe kind of battery with properties similar to NiH2, but with 30% less wight.
+The most universe kind of battery with properties similar to NiH2, but with 30% less weight.
 No memory effect.
-Disadvantage is that special treatment is required because of lithium ignites very easily.
+The disadvantage is that special treatment is required because of lithium ignites very easily.

 There are over 250 known satellite explosions, with about 10 of these due to batteries.
-The problem is with inactive spacecrafts which in case of explosion will pollute space with large number of debris.
+The problem is with inactive spacecraft which in case of an explosion will pollute space with a large number of debris.

 For deep space missions, when The Sun is too far from spacecraft to effectively pass energy through solar panels, nuclear power is used.
-In radioisotope thermoelectric generator(RTG) natural decay of radioactive elements warm one end of thermocouple whereas second end emits energy to outer space, what gives even 400oC difference between two ends.
-Thermoelectric effect produce electric energy.
+In radioisotope thermoelectric generator(RTG) natural decay of radioactive elements warms one end of thermocouple whereas the second end emits energy to outer space, which gives even 400oC difference between two ends.
+The thermoelectric effect produces electric energy.
 RTG is very effective, stable and long term source of energy.
-However is very expensive and in case of problems during launch or operations it may cause nuclear pollution on The Earth.
-Soviet satellite KOSMOS 954 polluted 124.000 of square kilometer of Canada in 1978.
+However is very expensive and in case of problems during launch or operations, it may cause nuclear pollution on The Earth.
+Soviet satellite KOSMOS 954 polluted 124.000 of a square kilometre of Canada in 1978.